 Nothing in this Easement shall be construed as giving rise, in the absence of judicial decree, to any right or ability in Land Trust to exercise physical or managerial control over the day-to-day operations of the Property, or any of Owner's activities on the Property, or otherwise to become an operator with respect to the Property within the meaning of the Environmental Compliance Laws.
-The term "hazardous materials" includes, without limitation, (a) material that is flammable, explosive or radioactive; (b) petroleum products, including by-products and fractions thereof; and (c) hazardous materials, hazardous wastes, hazardous or toxic substances, or related materials defined in CERCLA, the Hazardous Materials Transportation Act (49 U.S.C. section 6901 et seq.); the Hazardous Waste Control Law (California Health & Safety Code section 25100 et seq.); the Hazardous Substance Account Act (California Health & Safety Code section 25300 et seq.), and in the regulations adopted and publications promulgated pursuant to them, or any other applicable federal, state or local laws, ordinances, rules, regulations or orders now in effect or enacted after the date of this Easement.
+The term "hazardous materials" includes, without limitation, (a) material that is flammable, explosive or radioactive; (b) petroleum products, including by-products and fractions thereof; and (c) hazardous materials, hazardous wastes, hazardous or toxic substances, or related materials defined in CERCLA, the Hazardous Materials Transportation Act (49 U.S.C. section 6901 et seq.); the Hazardous Substance Account Act (California Health & Safety Code section 25100 et seq.), and in the regulations adopted and publications promulgated pursuant to them, or any other applicable federal, state or local laws, ordinances, rules, regulations or orders now in effect or enacted after the date of this Easement.

 (3) Storage Tanks.
 There are not now any underground storage tanks located on the Property, whether presently in service or closed, abandoned, or decommissioned, and no underground storage tanks have been removed from the Property in a manner not in compliance with applicable Environmental Compliance Laws.
 (4) Compliance with Law.
 Granting Owner and the Property are in compliance with all federal, state, and local laws, regulations, and requirements applicable to the Property and its use.